-1-6.020 Definitions.
+8.04.020 Definitions.

-The definitions of words and phrases provided in the Political Reform Acts of 1974 and 1996, as amended (Government Code Section 81000 et seq.), shall apply when those same words are used in this chapter, except:
+The definitions of words and phrases provided in the Political Reform Acts of 1974 and 1996, as amended (Government Code Section 81000 et seq.), shall be applicable when those same words are used in this chapter, with the following exceptions:

-- (a) "Business or labor committee" shall mean a committee created or sponsored by a corporation, partnership, labor union, labor organization or other for-profit or not-for-profit business entity for the sole purpose of using the voluntary donations of its members or employees for public purposes. - (b) "Candidate" shall mean any individual listed on the ballot for nomination and for election to City Council, or who otherwise has taken affirmative action to seek nomination or election to City Council, or who receives a contribution or makes an expenditure, or who gives their consent for any other person to receive a contribution or make an expenditure with a view to bring about their nomination or election to City Council.
-"Candidate" also means an officeholder in connection with a recall election relating to such officeholder. - (c) "Committee" shall mean any person or combination of two or more persons acting in support of or in opposition to a candidate, or in support of or in opposition to the qualification for the ballot of any recall petition, or which seeks or plans to seek to influence the outcome of any election of a candidate, or which supports or opposes the qualification of any recall petition for the ballot. - (d) "Corporation" shall mean a corporation organized under the laws of California, or any other state or nation. - (e) "City Council" shall mean the office of City Council of the City of Watsonville. - (f) "Election," "election of a candidate," and "City election" shall mean any primary, general, or special City election held within the City, including a recall election, which involves the election of any person to City Council. - (g) "Election cycle" carries the definitions below, specific to the type of election at issue. - (1) General Municipal Election.
-For purposes of any general municipal election for any Council office, the term "election cycle" means the period commencing on the day after a general municipal election for such Council office and ending on the day of the next municipal general election for the same Council office.
-Notwithstanding the preceding sentences, following a special election for any Council office, the "election cycle" for the next general municipal election for that office shall commence on the day following the special election and shall end on the day of the next general municipal election for the same Council office.
+- (A) "Business or labor committee" means a committee created or sponsored by a corporation, partnership, labor union, labor organization or other business entity for the sole purpose of using the voluntary donations of its members or employees for public purposes. - (B) "Candidate" means any individual listed on the ballot for nomination for and for election to any County office, or who otherwise has taken affirmative action to seek nomination or election to County office, or who receives a contribution or makes an expenditure, or who gives their consent for any other person to receive a contribution or make an expenditure with a view to bring about their nomination or election to any County office.
+"Candidate" also means an officeholder in connection with a recall election relating to such officeholder. - (C) "Committee" means any person or combination of two or more persons acting in support of or in opposition to a candidate, or in support of or in opposition to the qualification for the ballot of any recall petition, or which seeks or plans to seek to influence the outcome of any election of a candidate, or which supports or opposes the qualification of any recall petition for the ballot. - (D) "Corporation" means a corporation organized under the laws of California, or any other state or nation. - (E) "County office" or "County officer" means any of the following: Auditor-Controller-Treasurer-Tax Collector, Assessor-Recorder, County Clerk, District Attorney-Public Administrator, Sheriff-Coroner, and member of the Board of Supervisors.
+"County office" does not mean Judge of the Superior Court, County Superintendent of Schools, member of a governing board of any local school district or special district, or member of the County Board of Education. - (F) "Election," "election of a candidate," and "County election" means any primary, general or special County election held within the County, including a recall election, but excluding a school district and special district election, which involves the election of any person to any County office.
+For the purpose of this chapter, a primary election shall be considered a separate election from a general election. - (G) "Election cycle" carries the definitions outlined below, specific to the type of election at issue. - (1) Primary Elections.
+For purposes of any primary election for any County office, if there is no general (runoff) election, the term "election cycle" means the period commencing on the day after a primary election for such County office and ending on the day of the next primary election for the same County office.
+If there is a general (runoff) election, the primary "election cycle" for the next primary election shall commence on the day after the runoff election and end on the day of the next primary election for the same County office.
+Notwithstanding the preceding sentences, following a special election for any County office, the "election cycle" for the next primary election for that office shall commence on the day following the special election and shall end on the day of the next primary election for the same County office.